cloudtoid/interprocess/README.md

 ## Quick start

 Choose a language in the table above for installation commands, a working example, and its API reference.
 Start with [queue concepts](https://cloudtoid.com/docs/concepts/) when connecting separate processes or mixing languages.
+For a complete two-process example, follow the [Rust-to-Python shared-memory messaging tutorial](https://cloudtoid.com/docs/python-rust/).

 Queues are transient: keep at least one publisher or subscriber connected throughout the handoff.
 Once all endpoints are gone, unread messages are lost and reopening the queue starts fresh.